 On behalf of the Board and our management team, I would like to take this opportunity to express my sincere gratitude to all the shareholders, business partners and customers for their generous support over the past financial year.
 My heartfelt appreciation also goes to all the Directors for their contributions, and all the staff members for their unfailing support and dedication.
-Despite the stronger competition in the industry, I believe that the Group will continue to build on its strengths, keep abreast of industry trends, and grasp new business opportunities in the increasingly competitive market in the years to come.
+With all your support, I believe that the Group will build on its strengths and achieve greater success as we continue along our journey in the year ahead.

-Kwok May Han Grace

-Chairman and Executive Director
+Kwok May Han Grace Chairman and Executive Director